Haochen-098/Memory/README.md

-Memory is the game to match the picture
+Flip Flop Match game is the game to match the picture

 In order to win, the player should click the tiles, and memory the picture match two same pictures.